Marriage Intensives & Online Counseling | Imago Therapy โ€“ The Marriage Restoration Project

 The short answer

-Most health plans donโ€™t cover โ€œmarriageโ€ or โ€œinfidelityโ€ counseling as a stand-alone relationship service.
-Coverage is usually available only when therapy is treating a diagnosable mental health condition (for example, PTSD, major depression, anxiety), and the sessions are medically necessary for that treatment.ยนยฒ โถ
+Most health plans donโ€™t cover โ€œmarriageโ€ or โ€œinfidelityโ€ counseling as a stand-alone service.
+Coverage usually applies only when therapy treats a diagnosable mental health condition (like PTSD, depression, or anxiety) and the sessions are medically necessary for that treatment.ยนยฒโถ

-We never miscode.
-If your plan wonโ€™t cover marital/relationship services, weโ€™ll tell you straight and give you a superbill so you can seek any available out-of-network reimbursement.
+If your plan wonโ€™t cover marital or relationship services, weโ€™ll provide a superbill so you can pursue any out-of-network reimbursement.

 Often covered (plan-dependent):

-• Telehealth psychotherapy where allowed by your plan and state rulesยน
+• Telehealth psychotherapy (if your plan and state allow)ยน

 Often not covered:

-• Retreats/workshops/bootcamps (weekend format), unless your plan explicitly includes them (rare)
+• Retreats, workshops, or bootcamps (weekend format), unless your plan explicitly includes them

-• Coaching, education-only services, or services not medically necessaryยฒ โถ
+• Coaching or educational services not deemed medically necessaryยฒโถ

 CPT & diagnosis basics (so you can ask smart questions)

-How to check your benefits (copy-paste to your insurer)
+How to check your benefits (sample script for your insurer)

-1. Do I have in-network and/or out-of-network benefits for outpatient mental health?
-(Office & telehealth)
+• Do I have in-network or out-of-network benefits for outpatient mental health (office and telehealth)?

-4. Do you cover sessions when a partner attends as part of treatment for my diagnosis?ยน
+• Do you cover sessions when a partner attends as part of my treatment?ยน

-If insurance wonโ€™t cover it, what are our options?
+If insurance wonโ€™t cover it, what are your options?

-• Use OON + superbill: If you have out-of-network benefits, we provide itemized receipts for any eligible follow-ups.
+• Out-of-network + superbill: We provide itemized receipts for any eligible follow-ups.

-• Hybrid path: Many couples do the weekend for momentum, then use covered weekly or family sessions for ongoing care when focused on a diagnosis and medical necessity.ยน
+• Hybrid path: Many couples invest in the weekend intensive for momentum, then use covered weekly/family sessions for ongoing care.ยน

 Q1.
 Is marriage counseling covered by insurance?